jfoclpf/autocosts/readme.md

 ## How to install

-You may need some `npm` global packages for code compression and syntax verification (done upon build)<br>
-`sudo npm install uglifycss uglify-js html-minifier jshint -g`

-Clone it and install it<br>
+Clone it, install it and build it<br>
 `git clone https://github.com/jfoclpf/autocosts.git`<br>
 `cd autocosts/ && npm install`